projectpotos/projectpotos.github.io/docs/guide/iso-build/how-to-build.md

-# How to build a ISO
+# How to build an ISO

 Make sure you have your [`config/`](./config) directory available.
-For your first ISO build tests we recommend you to use our sample from this repo [link](https://github.com/projectpotos/potos-iso-builder/tree/main/config).
+For your first ISO build tests we recommend to use our sample from the following repo [link](https://github.com/projectpotos/potos-iso-builder/tree/main/config).
-You find further information about that config directory [here](./config)
+You can find further information about this config directory [here](./config)

 To build the iso yourself, you can choose between one of the following possibilities:
  * [Plain Docker](#build-iso)